Home Compare MOWI.OL vs TSN

 Mowi A vs Tyson Foods: Which Stock Looks Stronger in 2026?

-Mowi ASA holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Mowi ASA holds the cleaner structural position, with the lead spread across growth and valuation.
 Tyson Foods does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (MOWI.OL: STOXX 600, TSN: Russell 1000).
+Peer scores are normalised within each company's primary universe (MOWI.OL: STOXX 600, TSN: S&P 500).

-The clearest separation starts in valuation, but growth adds another real layer to the result.
-The overall score gap is 25 points in favour of Mowi ASA.
+The clearest separation starts in growth, but valuation adds another real layer to the result.
+Mowi ASA leads by 31 points on the overall comparison score.

 INDUSTRY COMPARISON